Get Tech Tips

 Many young people entering the workplace today don't speak the same mechanical language we spoke as kids because their experiences are more likely to be of screens and computer keyboards than fire, gasoline, and plumbing.

-With this being what it is we need to give new students and apprentices more experiences with the basics of mechanical assembly and tools before we can expect them to understand mechanical concepts taught in a lecture.
+With this being what it is, we need to give new students and apprentices more experience with the basics of mechanical assembly and tools before we can expect them to understand mechanical concepts taught in a lecture.

 #3 – Change Starts Between Our Ears